andypham1902/medical_search_simulation/README.md

 2. Update endpoints and business logic
 3. Add corresponding tests
 4. Update configuration in `config.py` if needed
-5. Consider impact on quantization and memory usage
+5. Consider impact on FAISS index and memory usage

 ## License